 Obviously fitting the vice like this means the apron will form the rear face of the vice.
 Those who have read Paul Sellers’ views on this matter will know one of his reasons for preferring a sticky-out vice is that it makes placing large pieces in the vice easier, because you can use a natural grip for heavy work (e.g putting it under your right arm) without the apron getting in the way.
 I confess I found exactly this problem when when planing the edges of the planks for the top in my old vice (which is also flush fitted), often resorting to holding the wood in a pinch grip from the top which is far from ideal.

 Nonetheless I am persisting with my flush fitting vice as I am intrigued to see what can be done when using the apron as a working surface, my thought being I can always add an a bit of timber on the apron if I don’t like it.

 One other job I forgot to mention is to check the frame for twist.
 I was lucky in my case as it was not twisted (apparently longer benches tend to twist in line with any unevenness of the floor as they are not fully stiffened until the top is on – in this case you can use wedges under the legs to get rid of the twist before fixing on the top)

-morice/trench/housing/whatever it is called in the underside of the top to accomodate the the rear jaw of the vice – I made it bigger than the rear jaw to allow some wriggle room when fitting:
+mortice/trench/housing/whatever it is called in the underside of the top to accommodate the the rear jaw of the vice – I made it bigger than the rear jaw to allow some wriggle room when fitting:

 ‘only’ flattening, vice, bench stop and finishing to go!